 Once you stumble over the dunes, an oasis with ancient-looking driftwood pieces stagger across the sand into your view.

-Tip: If you think you will be spending lots of time at Driftwood Beach, you may consider staying at Villas by the Sea, directly next door to this beach.
+Tip: If you think you will be spending lots of time at Driftwood Beach, you may consider staying at Villas by the Sea, directly next to this beach.
 It has larger condos that house our growing family fits in (up to three bedrooms).

 3. Jekyll Island Museum

 100 Old Stable Rd.
 Jekyll Island, GA 31527